markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 #### Pros

-- So let me just tell you that the advantages of using wrapper methods are that they consider featureb interaction and that they tend to find the best feature combination for a given algorithm.
+- So let me just tell you that the advantages of using wrapper methods are that they consider feature interaction and that they tend to find the best feature combination for a given algorithm.

+#### Cons

-On the downside they are not model agnostic which means that the combination of features they found
+- On the downside they are not model agnostic which means that the combination of features they found for a certain algorithm may not be the best for a different algorithm

-for a certain algorithm may not be the best for a different algorithm and proper methods in both building
+- and wrapper methods in both building

 a different machine learning model for each feature combination.